hongjinn/myproject-django-mod_wsgi-apache/README.md

 ## Before we begin

-* Prerequisites to understand this guide
-  * Some basic comfort with GitHub and bash commands and nano

 * Unfortunately you can't just copy paste everything.
 I tried to make it that way as much as possible
   * You will see the fake ip address of 101.42.69.777, you have to replace it with the ip address of the EC2 instance you create
   * You will see www.example.com, you have to replace it with the domain name that you purchase on Google Domains